jwmtechwriting/grc/grc.md

 ## Availability & Updates

-The latest version document will always be hosted at https://gametrics.org
+The latest version of this document will always be hosted at https://gametrics.org

 To propose changes, please submit a pull request at https://github.com/Karunamon/grc